Timothyyung/DataBaseMovies/README.md

 1) Generate the new files by running the make_files.py script in the old data folder (These files are already in the Data folder)</br>
 2) Unzip the ratings file ( the file is too large to import into github normally )
 3) Rename the paths in the copy command located in tyung-init.sql to the paths of the files on local computer. tyung-init.sql generates the tables and populates them
-4) Run tyung-query.sql to run all the set up queries.
+4) Run tyung-init.sql to run all the set up queries.
+5) Run the tyung-query-part2.sql for part 2 code
+6) Run the tyung-query-part3.sql for part 3 code

 ## What is in this github?
 ### Data Folder: